 This figure-ground papercut shows the Polish eagle alternating with the Holy Ghost (tucked between the delightfully rural goats supporting the shields).
 The Vatican hopes to use Poland's identification with Catholicism to influence the European Union.
 According to a confidential memo by US ambassador Francis Rooney, “the Holy See hopes that Poland will hold the line at the EU on 'life and family' issues that arise” and would “serve as a counterweight to western European secularism” once the country had integrated into the EU.

-Poland has a pyramid of religious privilege.
+Poland has a pyramid of legally-sanctioned religious privilege.
 At the apex is the Catholic Church with its international concordat, then follow the 15 other religious groups (the latest being the Muslims) whose relationship with the state is governed only by specific national legislation.
 After those come 155 merely registered religious groups, and finally the rest.

 ♦ 1950 Modus vivendi (a foot in the door with the Communist regime, made with the Polish bishops)